Locally Typical Sampling: Abstract

 \section{Abstract}

-Despite achieving incredibly low perplexities on myriad natural language corpora, today's language models still often underperform when used to generate text.
-This dichotomy has puzzled the language generation community for the last few years.
-In this work, we posit that the abstraction of natural language as a communication channel \citep[à la][]{shannon1948mathematical} can provide new insights into the behaviors of probabilistic language generators, e.g., why high-probability texts can be dull or repetitive.
-Humans use language as a means of communicating information, and do so in a simultaneously efficient and error-minimizing manner; they choose each word in a string with this (perhaps subconscious) goal in mind.
-We propose that generation from probabilistic models should mimic this behavior.
-Rather than always choosing words from the high-probability region of the distribution---which have a low Shannon information content---we sample from the set of words with information content close to the conditional entropy of our model, i.e., close to the \emph{expected} information content.
-This decision criterion can be realized through a simple and efficient implementation, which we call \defn{typical sampling}.
-Automatic and human evaluations show that, in comparison to nucleus and top-$k$ sampling, typical sampling offers competitive performance in terms of quality while consistently reducing the number of degenerate repetitions.\looseness=-1
+Today's probabilistic language generators fall short when it comes to producing coherent and fluent text despite the fact that the underlying models perform well under standard metrics, e.g., perplexity.
+This discrepancy has puzzled the language generation community for the last few years.
+In this work, we posit that the abstraction of natural language generation as a discrete stochastic process---which allows for an information-theoretic analysis---can provide new insights into the behavior of probabilistic language generators, e.g., why high-probability texts can be dull or repetitive.
+Humans use language as a means of communicating information, aiming to do so in a simultaneously efficient and error-minimizing manner; in fact, psycholinguistics research suggests humans choose each word in a string with this subconscious goal in mind.
+We formally define the set of strings that meet this criterion: those for which each word has an information content close to the \emph{expected} information content, i.e., the conditional entropy of our model.
+We then propose a simple and efficient procedure for enforcing this criterion when generating from probabilistic models, which we call \defn{locally typical sampling}.
+Automatic and human evaluations show that, in comparison to nucleus and top-$k$ sampling, locally typical sampling offers competitive performance (in both abstractive summarization and story generation) in terms of quality while consistently reducing degenerate repetitions.\looseness=-1